Access

 Partially sighted and blind visitors

-We understand that visitors who are partially sighted or blind might prefer some extra assistance around the Festival.
-We have teamed up with Travel Hands to offer a free companionship service with trained guides that can meet and escort you around the Festival.
+We understand that visitors who are partially sighted or blind might prefer some extra assistance around the Festival. in 2025, we teamed up with Travel Hands to offer a free companionship service with trained guides that can meet and escort you around the Festival.
+We hope to replicate this in 2026.

 Ear Plugs